dvanvleet/Capstone-Project/Running Development Environment.md

-# Getting Started - Windows Local Environment Setup Guide - Fall 2025
+# Running the CORA Development Environment

 ## Table of contents
 - [Purpose](#purpose)